-Now, in the late 1990s, the results of being bourgeois (retaining traditional notions), is being labelled racist, sexist etc. and risk losing your job, your reputation, being jostled in the street, being subject to judicial penalty and death threats.
+Now, in the late 1990s, the results of being bourgeois (retaining traditional notions), is being labelled racist, sexist etc. and one risks losing oneʼs job, reputation, being jostled in the street, being subject to judicial penalty and death threats.
 And it is this very extremity of reaction that has won media attention and the name Political Correctness, though the reaction will become even more unpleasant with the next generation.

-The inevitable scapegoat for people impatient of restraint must always be parents, because these are society's agents for teaching private restraint.
+The inevitable scapegoat for people impatient of restraint must always be parents, because these are societyʼs agents for teaching private restraint.
 So the cherished notions of the parents are always subject to attack by their maturing offspring.
-This resentment of tradition was observed in his own civilization by Polybius (c.
-200-118 BC), the Greek historian, who said:
+This resentment of tradition was observed in his own civilisation by the Greek historian Polybius (c.
+200–118 BC), who said: